onewindspirit/dsi-study-work/README.md

    - ***Note: The default rate in sklearn is 1.0, so make sure you always change it.***
 - **Tuning Other Gradient Boosting Parameters:**
    - The other parameters to GradientBoostingRegressor are less important, but can be tuned with grid search for additional improvements in importance
-      - `min_samples_split`: Any node with less samples than this will not be considered for splitting.
+      - `min_samples_split`: Any node with fewer samples than this will not be considered for splitting.
       - `min_samples_leaf`: All terminal nodes must contain more samples than this.
       - `min_weight_fraction_leaf`: Same as above, but expressed as a fraction of the total number of training samples.
    - Generally these are less important because you shouldn’t be growing super gigantic trees